SciFunk/scRNA_tutorial/README.md

 First I used STARsolo to align raw FASTQ files to the genome.
 That tutorial is in scRNA_fastq_processing.ipynb

-Then I used scanpy to analyze 3 individual samples.
+Second I performed quality control on a subsampled dataset.
 That tutorial is in scRNA_scanpy.ipynb

+star 2.7.11b
+python 3.12.3

+All scripts run on my personal computer (Windows 10 with an 8 core CPU and 16 GB RAM).